MeteoModels.jl

 • the explicit update of the state covariance matrix is not required.
 Indeed, the variability of the state is implicitly encoded in the ensemble's spread.

-• other than the different treatment of the state's covariance, the other steps (transition, observation, innovation and Kalman gain) are equivalent to a standard Kalman Filter.
+• the remaining steps are equivalent to a standard Kalman Filter.

 Subtypes: